 Use an eco-labelled detergent, free from optical brighteners and phosphates, which are harmful to the environment.

-Don’t leave your finished washing in the machine.
+Don’t leave your finished laundry in the machine.
 This can cause colour damage and streaks.

 Avoid dry cleaning